dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T844: Pursuing equity enhances societal opportunities.
+### T844: Wealth should come from hard work and ethical actions.

 |Support|
 |---|